 To help you choose, you’ll get a support pack and a meeting with a group support officer to discuss the options.
 When you’ve decided, you’ll get help and support to make it happen.

 We’re keen to learn how this works with groups in the first wave of the transition and adapt the process to suit groups.
-We’ll keep all groups up to date with what is happening through the BLF Bulletin.

 Where to get more information

 If your group would like to be one of the early adopters of either an integrated group or an affiliated group, please get in touch with the group support team.
 Email us at Asthma + Lung UK.supportgroups@Asthma + Lung UK.org.uk or call us on 0300 222 5800.

 If you have any questions, please see our Breathe Easy FAQ.